AlexKoff88/blog/deploy-with-openvino.md

 - user: echarlaix
 ---

-# Optimize and deploy 🤗 Transformer models with Optimum-Intel and OpenVINO GenAI
+# Optimize and deploy HuggingFace (🤗) Transformer models with Optimum-Intel and OpenVINO GenAI

 When it comes to the edge or client deployment of the Transformers models, Python is not always the most preferrable solution for this purpose.
 Many applications, especially in Windows, are written in C++ and require model inference API to be also in C++.
 Another aspect of such deployment is the application footprint, which also should be minimized to simplify software installation and update processes.
 [OpenVINO&trade; Toolkit](https://docs.openvino.ai/) initially emerged as a C++ AI inference solution that has bindings to popular programming languages such as Python or Java.
 It continues to be popular for edge and client deployment with the minimum dependencies on 3rd party software libraries.